-5 Ways Pharmacists Can Help Your Aging Adult
+5 Ways Pharmacists In New York Can Help Your Aging Adult

 Pharmacists play a role as part of an interdisciplinary healthcare team for an older aging adult.
 Their role is critical in improving the patient’s care and life.